DrakeLambert/the-drizzle/2021/09/Quick-HTTP-Listener-in-PowerShell.md

 ### 4. Inspect the Request

-Baring network or firewall issues, the command in step 2 should complete once the request is received.
+Barring network or firewall issues, the command in step 2 should complete once the request is received.

 Now, you have all the time in the world to read every property of the request!